danloh/mdSilo-web/README.md

 The project is forked from Notabase and has something changed.

-## Self-Hosting
+## Self-Hosting Web App

-You can self-host mdSilo, though it is currently not focused on self-hosting.
+You can self-host mdSilo web app, though it is currently not focused on self-hosting.

 - The easy way is to deploy it on [Vercel](https://vercel.com), here is the [Vercel docs](https://vercel.com/docs);
 - The environment variables needed for deployment can be found [here](https://github.com/danloh/mdSilo-web/blob/main/.env.local.example);